1 | A company's operating system: a practical model for scaling organizations

 In small teams, you can get away without thinking much about the operating system.
 Everyone knows each other, often sits close, and roughly knows what is going on.
 But once you move beyond a few dozen people, this stops working.
 Priorities (and narratives) diverge, ownership blurs, and informal coordination breaks down.

 That is the point where deliberately investing time and effort into your operating system becomes critical.
 Many companies miss it.
 And when they do, they do not just become slower and less effective, they also build up organizational debt.
-Like financial or technical debt, it will have to be repaid later, usually with interest.

 Why I care about this